Koskotas scandal: U.S. arrest and revelations

 Upon arrival at Bedford airport near Boston in Massachusetts, Koskotas was arrested on 24 November 1988 for the unresolved fraud crimes of his past and was jailed in the United States.
 On 28 November, Federal District Judge Miriam G. Cedarbaum froze Koskotas' United States assets (estimated between 30 and 35 million dollars) after the Bank of Crete filed in Manhattan a lawsuit accusing Koskotas of having embezzled hundreds of millions of dollars.
 The day after, Ron Liebman, Koskotas' lawyer, said that his client sought entry to the United States "because he had been advised that Greek operatives had been dispatched to kill him."

-In December 1988, after the opposition and various respected former ministers called for a clean-up, Papandreou yielded under pressure to a parliamentary commission inquiry.
+In December 1988, after the opposition and various respected former ministers called for a clean-up, Papandreou yielded to pressure and agreed to a parliamentary commission of inquiry.
 Demetrios Halikias, the governor of the Bank of Greece, testified to the commission on 7 December 1988 that two senior PASOK ministers (one of whom was Koutsogiorgas) had tried to prevent an audit of the Bank of Crete.
 On 10 December, Papandreou's legal adviser, Grigorios Kasimatis, resigned on the grounds that Koutsogiorgas continued to be in office after the testimony of Halikias.
 Additional resignations followed (Stathis Yiotas, Deputy Defence Minister, and Theodore Karatzas, Finance Under Secretary) upon the revelations during the inquiry that the members of Papandreou's government were profiteering by illegal arms sales to both sides in the Iran–Iraq War and the apartheid state of South Africa.
 It also revealed that for the "purchase of the century" (40 American F-16 and 40 French Mirage 2000 aircraft), the Greek state overpaid by as much as 20% above the actual cost due to illegal commissions to PASOK members.